cpsamtec/virtuin/README.md

 - [Docker](https://docs.docker.com/install/)
 - [Docker Compose](https://docs.docker.com/compose/install/)
 - Virtuin Application
-- A global environment variable on your system VIRT_STATION_NAME.
+- Recommended to add global environment variable on your system VIRT_STATION_NAME.
 You can just set this to VIRT_DEFAULT_STATION to begin with.
   ```bash
   export VIRT_STATION_NAME=VIRT_DEFAULT_STATION
   ```
+  It becomes important to have unique values for VIRT_STATION_NAME when you have multiple stations.

 It is also recommended you clone the following boilerplate to get started.
 It consists of